hawky358/hass_ids_hyyp/README.md

 # Changelog:

 **Version 1.3.2-b1**
 - Added "debug loggers".
-This allows logging of integration information for debugging when "Enable debug logging" is turned on for the integration
+This allows logging of certain integration information for debugging when "Enable debug logging" is turned on for the integration

 **Version 1.3.1**
-- Fixed a bug where a load error ocurred if you didn't have any "triggers" (Bumped API dependency as this was fixed in the API)
+- Fixed a bug where stay profile buttons wouldn't load if you didn't have any "triggers" (Bumped API dependency as this was fixed in the API)

 **Version 1.3.0**
 - Added Binary sensor which shows which zone triggered the alarm.